English pronunciation: stage 1

 full sequence of voice and speech classes at City Lit (click here) before choosing.

 How will I be taught, and will there be any work outside the class?

 The articulation process of each sound is explained and demonstrated by the tutor.

 All simple vowel and consonant sounds are practised through repetition – both group and individual work.

 Repetition of words containing these sounds.
-You are expected to study at home for an average of 2 hours per week.
+You are expected to study at home between classes.